 When to stop bathing kids together?
 Or with a parent?
 Expert Advice & Tips

-Let’s talk about what age you should stop your children from bathing together (or with a parent) as we get a lot of questions about it in my free Facebook sex education group for parents, that parent group.
+Let’s talk about what age you should stop your children from bathing together (or with a parent), as it is something many parents are unsure of.

-Please remember that culture has a huge impact on your values, beliefs and attitudes on this topic.
+Please remember that culture greatly impacts your values, beliefs and attitudes on this topic.
 Some countries are much more open-minded and comfortable with nudity, and shared showering is seen as being appropriate.
-Whereas some countries are more conservative around bodies.
+Some countries are more conservative about bodies.

 When should adults stop bathing with children?